-The Bachelor of Education (Secondary) draws on the latest educational research in combining university study with practical school-based learning, ensuring graduates are well equipped to meet the challenges of a teaching career.
+Combine university study with practical school-based learning to ensure you graduate well equipped to meet the challenges of a teaching career.

 At UQ this program is taken alongside a second program in your specialised teaching area.

-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2021 LOWEST ATA AN OFFER 20 R TO RECEIVE 021° DURATION START SEMESTER CAMPUS DUAL PROGRAM AVAILABLE ADMISSION REQUIREMENTS ATAR / IB ADJUSTED UNADJUSTED (See page 5) Not applicable 2312 See rankings for non-education degree (check Admission requirements) Not applicable Not applicable Minimum 4 years, depending on your second program 1 St Lucia Arts, Business Management, Mathematics, Music (Honours), Science This program is only offered as a dual program.
+QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2022 LOWEST ATA AN OFFER 20 IR TO RECEIVE 022 ^{>} DURATION START SEMESTER CAMPUS AMPUS DUAL ADMISSION REQUIREMENTS PROGRAM AVAILABLE ATAR / IB ADJUSTED UNADJUSTED (See page 5) Not applicable 2312 See rankings for non-education degree (check Admission requirements) Not applicable Not applicable Minimum 4 years, depending on your second program 1 St Lucia Arts, Business Management, Mathematics, Music (Honours), Science This program is only offered as a dual program.
 Students must meet the entry requirements for the non-Education degree, plus Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C); General Mathematics, Mathematical Methods or Specialist Mathematics (Units 3 & 4, C).

-- Minimum (adjusted) selection threshold 2021 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2021.
+- Minimum (adjusted) selection threshold 2022 is the minimum score that was considered for an offer of a place to all applicants. - > Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2022.
 The lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
-The Lowest ATAR (Linadjusted) refers to the lowest ATAR excluding any adjustment factors.
+The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.